Music & Theatre (MTF)

 MTF 263 Acting I (3 credits)

 Study of the fundamentals of the acting process based upon Stanislavsky's system of acting.
 Course culminates in scene study preparation and performance of contemporary scenes.
+Music, Theatre, & Film fee of $150.00 applies to this course.

 MTF 264 Acting II (3 credits)

 Exploration of various methods and styles of acting; further development of techniques of voice, movement, characterization, script analysis, emotion memory, comic timing, and monologues.
 Extensive laboratory work in scene performance.
+Music, Theatre, & Film fee of $150.00 applies to this course.

 Prerequisites: MTF 263

-Attributes: GEP Art/Literature
+Attributes: GEP: Art/Literature

 MTF 265 Directing for the Stage (3 credits)

 Study of the basic techniques of play direction, including composition, picturization, play selection, auditions and casting, blocking and staging, including historic perspectives on notable directors.
 This course culminates in student-directed scenes from modern and contemporary plays.
+Music, Theatre, & Film fee of $150.00 applies to this course.

-Attributes: GEP Art/Literature, Undergraduate
+Attributes: GEP: Art/Literature, Undergraduate

 MTF 266 Theatre History (3 credits)